nymtech/dev-portal/src/tutorials/simple-service-provider/service-provider.md

 Copy the Nym address from your console and set it as the value of the `targetAddress` variable on line 2.

 ```
-var targetAddress = 'address from your console;
+var targetAddress = 'address from your console';
 ```